Signed in as:

 filler@godaddy.com

-Bands like The Doors, The Who, The Rolling Stones and Led Zeppelin all spent time at the “Riot House,” trashing their hotel rooms, starting fires and convincing their managers to pick up the tab.
-Keith Richards made room 1015 famous for dropping a TV out the window and drummer John Bonham reportedly rode a motorcycle along the hallways during a stay."
-Avishay Artsy KCRW
+Bands like The Doors, The Who, The Rolling Stones and Led Zeppelin all spent time at the hotel, trashing their rooms, starting fires and convincing their managers to pick up the tab.
+Keith Richards made room 1015 famous for dropping a TV out the window and drummer John Bonham reportedly rode a motorcycle along the hallways during a stay.

 Led Zeppelin's masterpiece "Stairway To Heaven" tells the story of "a lady who's sure all that glitters is gold" who is "buying a stairway to heaven".
 The essence of her mysterious journey to paradise is captured by French Canadian artist Jean-Daniel Rohrer in his multi-media collage where layers upon layers of imagery both reveal and conceal at the same time.
 The plethora of Zeppelin iconography blended throughout the painting is sure to please die hard fans of the band.
 But for those late night moments where the call for deeper introspection comes through the whispering wind, the painting's layered colors, paint splatter, and mesmerizing imagery offers a feast for the imagination.
 As this paradise story goes: "There's a sign on the wall, but she wants to be sure 'Cause you know sometimes words have two meanings".